djangofan/FluentPageObject/README.md

 FluentPageObject
 ================

-Martin Fowler coined the term “FluentInterface” to describe objects that expose an interface that flows, and is designed to be readable and concise.
+Martin Fowler coined the term “Fluent Interface” to describe objects that expose an interface that flows, and is designed to be readable and concise.
 The cost of this fluency is additional effort required to design the interface for your object and the slight increase in complexity.
 These types of interfaces are often utilized to create configurations for